EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Related Work

-Motion prediction of surrounding agents in an end-to-end fashion can relieve the accumulative error between standalone models.
-FaF~\cite{luo2018fast} predicts both current and future bounding boxes from images using a single convolution network.
+\textbf{Motion Prediction.} Predicting agent future trajectories is essential for the autonomous vehicle to understand motion intention of surrounding agents.
+FaF~\cite{luo2018fast} predicts both current and future boxes from images using a single deep network.
 IntentNet~\cite{casas2018intentnet} attempts to reason high-level behavior and long-term trajectories simultaneously.
 PnPNet~\cite{liang2020pnpnet} aggregate trajectory-level features for motion prediction through an online tracking module.
 ViP3D~\cite{gu2023vip3d} takes images and HD-Map as input, and adopts agent queries to conduct tracking and prediction.
 PIP~\cite{jiang2022perceive} further proposes to replace HD-Map with local vectorized map.